bishoyAtif/cs-notes/basicTerms.md

 - A pre-flighted request makes the browser first send an additional preliminary OPTIONS request (“preflight request”) in order to make sure that the actual request "pre-flighted request" is safe to send as it may be destructive or can modify the server resources "for example, DELETE and PUT methods requests users pre-flighted requests".
 - The browser first sends an OPTIONS request with three additional parameters ```Origin```, ```Access-Control-Request-Method``` the method requested and ```Access-Control-Request-Headers``` additional headers attached.
 Then the browser checks the server response and it should have ```Access-Control-Allow-Origin```, ```Access-Control-Allow-Methods```, ```Access-Control-Allow-Headers``` headers that match the request origin, method and headers.
 If it matches, the browser then sends the actual request, else it just discards the request totally.

+## Https
+- Hyper Text Transfer Protocol Secure (HTTPS) is the secure version of HTTP, the protocol over which data is sent between your browser and the website that you are connected to.
+The 'S' at the end of HTTPS stands for 'Secure'.
+It means all communications between your browser and the website are encrypted.
+HTTPS is often used to protect highly confidential online transactions like online banking and online shopping order forms.
+- HTTPS pages typically use one of two secure protocols to encrypt communications - SSL (Secure Sockets Layer) or TLS (Transport Layer Security).
+Both the TLS and SSL protocols use what is known as an 'asymmetric' Public Key Infrastructure (PKI) system.

 ## Web Server

 - The primary function of a web server is to store, process and deliver web pages to clients.
 A user agent, commonly a web browser or web crawler, initiates communication by making a request for a specific resource using HTTP and the server responds with the content of that resource or an error message if unable to do so.